cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/certificates.md

 ## Cluster certificates setup
-The Cloudify Manager cluster uses the TLS protocol (as described above) for:
+The {{< param cfy_manager_name >}} cluster uses the TLS protocol (as described above) for:

 1. Communication between the PostgreSQL cluster nodes.
 1. Communication between the RabbitMQ cluster nodes.
-1. Communication between the Cloudify Management service cluster nodes and the other services.
+1. Communication between the Management service cluster nodes and the other services.

 A few notes: